Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Sunrise Beach has 13 operational public transport stops, all serving buses.
-These stops are covered by three different routes, offering a total of 567 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents located an average of 185 meters from the nearest stop.
-As primarily residential, most commutes are outward-bound.
-Cars remain the dominant mode at 91%, with cycling at 3%.
-On average, there are 1.5 vehicles per dwelling.
+These are covered by three different routes, offering a total of 567 weekly passenger trips.
+Transport access is rated highly, with residents usually located 185 meters from the nearest stop.
+Most residents commute outwards daily.
+Cars remain the primary mode of transportation at 91%, while cycling accounts for 3%.
+On average, there are 1.5 vehicles per household.

 According to the 2021 Census, 23.8% of residents work from home, which may be influenced by COVID-19 conditions.
-Daily service frequency averages 81 trips across all routes, equating to around 43 weekly trips per individual stop.
+Service frequency averages 81 trips per day across all routes, translating to approximately 43 weekly trips per individual stop.

 Frequently Asked Questions - Transport